sendbird/sendbird-platform-sdk-java/docs/EmojisApi.md

 <a name="updateEmojiUrlByKey"></a>
 # **updateEmojiUrlByKey**
-> SendBirdEmoji updateEmojiUrlByKey(emojiKey, apiToken, updateEmojiUrlByKeyData)
+> SendBirdEmoji updateEmojiUrlByKey(apiToken, emojiKey, updateEmojiUrlByKeyData)

 Update an emoji URL